gnewton/goembeddb/README.md

 1. Creates an empty cdb database file `test.cdb` (using `touch`).
 2. Go build compiles `main.go`, which embeds the empty `test.cdb` resulting in the Go binary `goembeddb` which is 2.1MB in size.
 3. `goembeddb` is run, which creates a real cdb database, with 20 million k/v pairs, resulting in a 1.9BG `test.cdb` file.
-The keys are 3-11 bytes in size, the values are 58-65 butes in size.
+The keys are 3-11 bytes in size, the values are 58-65 bytes in size.
 4. Go build re-compiles `main.go`, which embeds the 1.9GB `test.cdb` resulting in the Go binary `goembeddb` which is now 1.9GB in size.
 5. `goembeddb` is run, in sequential read-mode, reading all 20M values by keys, in key write order.
 ```